 - Surgical oncologists have specialized training and experience in performing complex cancer surgeries and managing the unique needs of cancer patients.

-Overall, while both general surgeons and surgical oncologists are skilled in performing surgery, surgical oncologists have additional training and expertise in the treatment of cancer.
+Overall, while both general surgeons and surgical oncologists are skilled in performing surgery, surgical oncologists have additional training and expertise in treating cancer.
 They work closely with other members of the cancer care team to provide comprehensive care for cancer patients, from diagnosis through treatment and follow-up care.

 Surgical Oncologist Salary

 According to the United States Bureau of Labor Statistics (BLS), the median annual salary for physicians and surgeons, which includes surgical oncologists, was $208,000 as of May 2020.
-However, salaries can vary depending on a number of factors such as years of experience, geographic location, and type of employer.
+However, salaries can vary depending on several factors, such as years of experience, geographic location, and type of employer.

-In general, surgical oncologists are considered to be specialists and may command higher salaries than general surgeons.
-Additionally, those who work in academic medical centers or other research-intensive environments may also receive additional compensation for their research efforts.
+In general, surgical oncologists are considered specialists and may command higher salaries than general surgeons.
+Additionally, those working in academic medical centers or other research-intensive environments may receive additional compensation for their research efforts.

 It is important to note that salary should not be the sole determining factor in choosing a career as a surgical oncologist.
-The field requires a significant amount of training and dedication, as well as the ability to work collaboratively with other members of the healthcare team to provide the best possible care for cancer patients.
+The field requires significant training, dedication, and the ability to work collaboratively with other healthcare team members to provide the best possible care for cancer patients.